prooph/service-bus/docs/message_bus.md

 When you want to apply [CQRS](http://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf) the command bus is your best friend.
 It takes an incoming command message and routes it to the responsible command handler.
-The advantage of using a CommandBus instead of calling command handlers directly is, that you can change your model without effecting the application logic.
+The advantage of using a CommandBus instead of calling command handlers directly is that you can change your model without affecting the application logic.
 You can work with command versions to dispatch a newer version to a new command handler and older versions to old command handlers.
 Your model can support different versions at the same time which makes migrations a lot easier.
-Second feature of a command bus could be automatic transaction handling.
+Another feature of a command bus could be automatic transaction handling.
-And for distributed systems it is also interesting to push the command on a queue and handle it asynchronous.
+And for distributed systems it is also interesting to push the command on a queue and handle it asynchronously.

 ## Eventing

 When dividing your domain logic into modules or bounded contexts you need a way to inform the outside world about events that happened in your model.
 An EventBus is responsible for dispatching event messages to all interested listeners.
-If a listener is part of another system the event may need to be send to a remote interface.
+If a listener is part of another system the event may need to be sent to a remote interface.

 ## Querying